roccomuso/iot-433mhz/README.md

 The important thing here is the ratio of R1 to R2; R1 should be just over half R2's value to ensure 5V is divided down to 3.3V.
 The values shown here should be suitable for most uses.

 **NB**.
-The Raspberry Pi platform make use of the 433mhz-utils library through the rpi-433 module for this configuration.
+For this configuration the Raspberry Pi platform uses the 433mhz-utils library through the rpi-433 module.

 ### Using RPi with an external Arduino.